 To assess whether the model fitted above provides a better fit than the model that only uses a continuous LDL (i.e a linear model) we would need to test if the hazard ratio estimates for each LDL group are equal to each other using a Chi-squared test.
 The p-value yielded from this test is 0.0788.
 Therefore, we fail to reject the null hypothesis that the hazard ratio estimates are the same for each group.
 That is, we cannot say this model is better than a linear model where the independent variable is continuous.

+Grade: 5/5

 The hazard rates within each LDL cateogry were computed relative to subjects with serum LDL levels of 160 mg/dL by computing hazard ratios for all subjects and dividing by the estimated hazard ratio for subjects with serum LDL of 160 mg/dL

 In the methods in homeworks 4 and 5 we were not only able to test if there was an overall association between LDL and all cause mortality, but we were also able to test if there is a linear or non-linear association between LDL and all cause mortality.
-In homeworks 1-3 we had to work under the assumption the relationship between LDL and all cause mortality was linear.
+In homeworks 1-3 we had to work under the assumption the relationship between LDL and all cause mortality was linear (we also make this assumption in HW 4 when we model LDL continuously -1).
 Also, in earlier homeworks we often dichotomized death.
 In homeworks 4 and 5 we were able to use methods that accounted for the censored nature of the data and could treat observation time as a continuous variable.
-Finally, in homeworks 4 and 5 we were able to change the reference group when making comparisons in a multiplicative model.
+Finally, in homeworks 4 and 5 we were able to change the reference group when making comparisons in a multiplicative model (This is not sure, we can also change reference group in earlier HW by reparameterizing the LDL level).
 For example, we could treat subjects with LDL levels of 160 mg/dL as the reference group.
-We did not have this flexibility in earlier analyses.
+We did not have this flexibility in earlier analyses (This is not ture).

+Grade: 1/3

 The results found in homework 4 and the one found in this model are fairly different.
 In the middle fitted in (2) the hazard ratio estimates comparing each LDL group were much larger than any estimates found in homework 4.
 From the model fitted in (3) the hazard ratio estimates are much lower than what was found in homework 4.
 The centered logged hazard ratio estimates found in homework 4 are similar to the hazard ratio estimates found in (3) with 160 mg/dL as the reference group.
 The dummy variable fitted hazard ratio estimates are similar to the centered hazard ratio estimates.
-The plots below show the similarities.
+The plots below show the similarities (I think you didn't answer the question on the point.
+Please refer to the key.
+You need to see all the lines in one graph instead of interpreting the difference in each graph separately, the estimates are actually pretty similar.
+The only difference is that splins and dummies are more flexible).

+Grade: 1/3